deadlyvipers/dojo_rules/introduction.md

-On my way to become a GitHub beginner
+On my way to become a GitHub beginner.
+My favourite path is HTML & CSS.